iPhone 8 Price in Pakistan and Features

-iPhone 7 Price in Pakistan and features. iPhone 7 is currently available...
+iPhone 14 Pro Max Price in Pakistan and features.
+The Apple iPhone...

-iPhone 8 is currently available in the market, the front screen of the Apple iPhone 8 contains a fingerprint reader below it and a front camera above it.
+iPhone 8 is currently available in the market, the Apple iPhone 8’s front screen contains a fingerprint reader below it and a front camera above it.

-The iPhone 8 contains 256GB of internal, expandable memory, which is placed inside Apple’s chassis for the storage of large programs and data, and 2GB of RAM, which enhances multitasking stability.
+The iPhone 8 contains 256GB of internal, expandable memory that is contained inside Apple’s chassis and has 2GB of RAM, which enhances multitasking stability and allows for the storage of large programs and data.

 iPhone 8 Price in Pakistan is in between Rs.
 25,999 – 30,999/-